Monika-81/Project1/README.md

 ## Deployment

 ## Credits
+I consulted the <a href="https://fontawesome.com/">Font Awesome</a> website about how to mark font icons for better accesibility.

 ### Content
 <li> Fun fact quote underneet the activities list on page two was taken from an article about International Beer Day 2021 in <a href="https://www.indiatimes.com/trending/social-relevance/international-beer-day-facts-about-beer-546635.html">Indiatimes.com</a>